 His performances would land him a role on the hit British television series Not Your Nine O’Clock News, which he both wrote and acted in.
-His work on that series won him several awards including a British Academy Award and he was named BBC’s Personality Of The Year.
-Rowan Atkinson would go to make quite a name for himself in the U.K. Rowan’s acting generally consists of playing highly slapstick characters like the ones he portrayed in the movie Mr. Bean and Johnny English.
-He has managed to accomplish of all this while suffering from a bad stutter, which according to him tends to go away whenever he’s playing characters.
+His work on that series won him several awards including a British Academy Award and he was named BBC’s Personality of the Year.
+Rowan Atkinson would go on to make quite a name for himself in the U.K. Rowan’s acting generally consists of playing slapstick characters like the ones he portrayed in the movie Mr. Bean and Johnny English.
+He has managed to accomplish of all this while suffering from a bad stutter, which he has observed, tends to go away whenever he’s playing characters.

 3. Ken Jeong

 Since then Ken has appeared on Curb Your Enthusiasm, HBO’s Entourage, and ABC’s Boston Legal.
 He’s also a regular on the hit NBC show Community.
-Perhaps the moral of the story is never be afraid to follow your dreams, but maybe become a doctor first just in case.
+Perhaps the moral of the story is never be afraid to follow your dreams but maybe become a doctor first.

 2. Hill Harper

-After receiving three degrees Hill decided to go ahead and face another challenge.
+After receiving three degrees, Hill decided to go ahead and face another challenge.
 He jumped headfirst into the endless and competitive pit that is attempting to be an actor in L.A.
 He managed to climb out of the pit and onto the set of the Fox Series Married with Children in 1993.
-A few year later he would also get his first feature role in the Spike Lee movie Get On The Bus in which he was cast as a UCLA student riding a bus to the million man march.
-In addition to acting he is also the author of several books like Letters To A Young Brother: MANifest Your Destiny and Wealth Cure: Putting Money in its Place.
+A few years later he would also get his first feature role in the Spike Lee movie Get On The Bus in which he was cast as a UCLA student riding a bus to the Million Man March.
+In addition to acting, Hill Harper is the author of several books like Letters To A Young Brother: MANifest Your Destiny and Wealth Cure: Putting Money in its Place.

 1. Mayim Bialik

-Mayim is best known for her role as Amy Farrah Fowler a neurobiologist on the CBS Sitcom The Big Bang Theory.
+Mayim is best known for her role as Amy Farrah Fowler, a neurobiologist on the CBS Sitcom The Big Bang Theory.
 What most people don’t know is that Mayim isn’t just playing a part, she is actually a neuroscientist with a Ph.D. in Neuroscience from UCLA 76 .
-Unlike most people on this list, Mayim got the acting career before she got the degree.
+Unlike most people on this list, Mayim began her acting career before she got the degree.
 She landed her first role in the movie Pumpkin Head when she was just 12 years old.
-Her teenage years were filled with a number of T.V appearances, but the one that made her famous was her work on the T.V show Blossom.
+Her teenage years were filled with a number of T.V. appearances, but the one that made her famous was her work on the T.V. show Blossom.

 In 1993 Mayim chose to walk off the set for awhile and onto a college campus.
-She got accepted into both Yale University 84 and Harvard University 87 , but chose to attend UCLA 76 , where she received both her Ph.D.in Neuroscience and a bachelor’s degree in Hebrew studies.
-As if getting a Ph.D. wasn’t enough of a accomplishment for one lifetime, she went on to be nominated four times for the Primetime Emmy Award For Outstanding Supporting Actress in a Comedy Series and won the Critic’s Choice Television Award For Supporting Actress in a Comedy Series.
+She was accepted into both Yale University 84 and Harvard University 87 , but chose to attend UCLA 76 , where she received both her Ph.D.in Neuroscience and a bachelor’s degree in Hebrew studies.
+As if getting a Ph.D. wasn’t enough of an accomplishment, she went on to be nominated four times for the Primetime Emmy Award For Outstanding Supporting Actress in a Comedy Series and won the Critic’s Choice Television Award For Supporting Actress in a Comedy Series.
 From child star to an adult scholar, Mayim Bialik really has done it all.